The AMR Narrative

 What is Antimicrobial Resistance (AMR)?

 Microbes are part of nature and live all around us.
-Some of them even live harmoniously inside our bodies, but every now and again a bad one can cause us to get sick from an infection.
-Microbes include bacteria, fungi, viruses and parasites.
+Some of them even live harmoniously inside our bodies, but every now and again a bad one can cause an infection.

 Antibiotics